anywaydense/QubesEphemerize/README.md

 >         self.volume_config['private']['rw'] = False
 >         self.volume_config['volatile']['ephemeral'] = True

 Alternatively you can copy the dispvm.py included here.
-Reboot the system and you are done.

-### Optional Step 4
+### Step 4

 Find the list of all HVM DispVM's in the system.
 For each such VM, say in this case called hvmvm, issue